khengari77/Duplocator/README.md

 ## Quick Start

-clone this repository the run:
+clone this repository then run:

 `cabal install`